 As BoG member, I have contributed to Ad hocs on “Open Science and Reproducibility” and “Future of Conferences”.
 Both are very important, strategic challenges for CS.

-This year, I am leading an Ad hoc to revisit the existing cooperation and models for cooperation of the IEEE Computer Society within IEEE and beyond.
-Within this Ad hoc we will identify potential new (strategic) partners and models for cooperation.
+Last year, I have led an Ad hoc to revisit the existing cooperation and models for cooperation within IEEE and beyond.
+Within this Ad hoc we have identified potential new (strategic) partners and models for cooperation.
+This year, selected partnerships are implemented within a follow-up Ad hoc on strategic cooperation.

 While volunteering for the IEEE Computer Society, I have made the following contributions: